fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 };
 ```

-Note that, if we want to be able to save entries without a certain field, e.g. <i>comment</i>, we could set the type of the field as [optional](http://www.typescriptlang.org/docs/handbook/interfaces.html#optional-properties) by adding *?* to the type declaration:
+Note that, if we want to be able to save entries without a certain field, e.g. *comment*, we could set the type of the field as [optional](https://www.typescriptlang.org/docs/handbook/2/objects.html#optional-properties) by adding *?* to the type declaration:

 ```js
 export interface DiaryEntry {